somecallmejosh/ux-engineering-portfolio/content/dev-notes/building-a-modal-with-stencil-js.md

 image_alt: "A screenshot of a web developer building an accessible modal with StencilJS."
 ---

 This article walks through how I created an accessible, keyboard-navigable, WCAG-compliant modal dialog using StencilJS.
-It was a great exercise to learn how to structure my HTML, manage ARIA roles, trap focus, manage z-index layering, handle escape keys, and restore focus when the modal is closed&mdash;all while keeping the component flexible and composable.
+It was a great exercise to learn how to structure my HTML, manage ARIA roles, trap focus, manage z-index layering, handle escape keys, and restore focus when the modal is closed, keeping the component flexible and composable.

 ## Why Accessibility Matters for Modals
-Modals are one of the most misused and misunderstood UI components in web development&mdash;especially when it comes to accessibility.
+Modals are one of the most misused and misunderstood UI components in web development, especially when it comes to accessibility.
 On the surface, they seem simple: display a box, cover the background, and throw in a close button.
 But for screen reader users or those navigating via keyboard, a poorly implemented modal can make a website completely unusable.

 Some of the most common accessibility issues with modals include: